TronUb/Tron/docs/index.md

 ### Deployment

-Tue userbot can be deployed in heroku, it is also deployable by localhost methods.
+The userbot can be deployed in heroku, it is also deployable by localhost methods you can do this only if you download and install all the packages from requirements.txt file.

 ### Contact me